Diptikumari15/Diptikumari15/README.md

-- Google Certified Data Analyst proficient in transforming raw data into meaningful insights through a combination of technical skills and an analytical mindset.
-I excel in using Power BI, Excel, MySQL, R Programming, Tableau, and Python (NumPy, Matplotlib, Seaborn, and Pandas), backed by a strong foundation in statistics.

-With a proven track record in data cleaning, processing, and visualization, I develop interactive dashboards and create compelling data-driven stories that support strategic decision-making.
-Certified in Google Data Analytics, SQL for Data Science, and Business Analytics with Excel, I am committed to continuous learning and professional development.

-My strengths include communication, adaptability, teamwork, attention to detail, and problem-solving, enabling me to tackle complex data challenges effectively.
-Let's connect to explore how I can contribute to your organization’s success with data-driven strategies.
+As a versatile professional with expertise in both Frontend Development and Data Analytics, I bring a unique blend of technical skills and analytical prowess.
+With a strong foundation in HTML, CSS, JavaScript, Git and React.js, I have successfully built responsive, user-friendly web applications.
+At the same time, my proficiency in Python, SQL, and data visualization tools like Power BI allows me to transform complex datasets into actionable insights.
+I am passionate about leveraging my dual expertise to create seamless digital experiences and drive data-driven decision-making.
 <!---
 Diptikumari15/Diptikumari15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.